crudwellstrawberryfayre/strawberryfayreweb/raffle.md

 ---
 layout: page
 title: Raffle
-subtitle: Saturday 8th July ???pm
+subtitle: Sunday 9th July 4pm
 ---

 This years raffle promises to be bigger than ever!
+To celebrate 30 years there will be 30 amazing prizes.

 ## Top Prize

-Champagne and afternooon tea for two at Highgrove estate, privatley chaperoned by Prince Charles' favourite guide - generously donated by The Prince of Wales Charitable Foundation.
+Champagne and afternooon tea for two at Highgrove estate, privatley chaperoned by a specialist tour guide - generously donated by The Prince of Wales Charitable Foundation.

 ## Other prizes